 The Higher Education Infrastructure Working Group has been established to assist universities in supporting their teaching and research infrastructure needs.

 The Australian Government supports national collaborative research infrastructure that enables Australian researchers to deliver lasting returns to the Australian community.

-In 2015, the Australian Government is expected to provide $1.77 billion to higher education as block grants to support research and research training, through a number of performance-based schemes under the Higher Education Support Act (HESA) 2003.
+In 2016, the Australian Government is expected to provide $1.81 billion to higher education providers as block grants to support research and research training, through a number of performance-based schemes under the Higher Education Support Act (HESA) 2003.